 Trails/Seawall: Of course, surrounding and connecting all this is a series of trails and the seawall, providing areas for people to walk, jog and cycle in unmatched beauty, either amongst old-growth trees or between the water and cliffs.
 Beaver Lake and the Siwash Rock are landmarks well worth checking out, but there’s enough variety in the paths that you could explore every day for a week and still find new routes and points of interest.

 You can do pretty much any sport in Stanley except perhaps ball hockey, there are any number of ways to get around the park, and you could fill up a book writing about all its history and buildings and monuments.

 It did get *just* 39 out of 40 points on our score, and the one place where people gave less than perfect scores was typically for its design: some believe Stanley is just a little too car-centred, or a little too difficult to get around if you get a bit lost.
 With a part so vast and with relatively few roads, transportation in the park will always be a source of debate.

-And it was a huge battle in 2020 in 2021, as people angrily debated the merits of temporary internal routing of roads in Stanley Park during a pandemic.
+And it was a huge battle in 2020 in 2021 and 2022, as people angrily debated the merits of temporary internal routing of roads in Stanley Park during a pandemic.

 From the outside, in a time of so much suffering, it probably looked a tad hyperbolic.

 But Stanley Park means so much to Vancouverites, and is so ingrained in people’s identity with this city, that it’s often the centre of huge cultural flashpoints.

 Stanley Park is a park; but it’s also a representation of the city that it’s in: from its beauty, to its focus on greens and blues and trees and oceans, to all the debates, big and small, over its future and what those decisions say about us.

 It’s what makes the park iconic.
 And it’s what makes the park Vancouver.